Left Party (Sweden): 1910s

 Revolutionary fervour engulfed Sweden in 1917.
 Riots took place in many cities.
-In Västervik, a workers council took control of day-to-day affairs.
+In Västervik, a workers' council took control of day-to-day affairs.
 In Stockholm, soldiers marched together with workers on May Day.
 In the upper-class neighbourhood of Stockholm, Östermalm, residents formed paramilitary structures to defend themselves from a possible armed revolution.

 The party originated as a split from the Swedish Social Democratic Party in 1917, as the Swedish Social Democratic Left Party (Sveriges socialdemokratiska vänsterparti, SSV).
-The split occurred as the Social Democratic Party did not support the 1917 Bolshevik revolution in Russia, whereas SSV did support the Bolsheviks.
-Another reason for the split was also the opposition against the social democratic cooperation with the Liberals and the increasing militarism.
-The SSV brought with them 15 of the 87 Social Democratic members of parliament and the youth wing.
+The split occurred when the Social Democratic Party did not support the 1917 Bolshevik revolution in Russia, whereas the SSV did support the Bolsheviks.
+Another reason for the split was the opposition to Social Democratic cooperation with the Liberals and increasing militarism.
+The SSV brought with them 15 of the 87 Social Democratic members of parliament and the party's youth wing.
 Many of the breakaways were inspired by Lenin's revolutionary Bolsheviks, others by libertarian socialism.
 Almost all SSV leaders eventually returned to the Social Democrats (SAP), but the foundation was laid for a party on the left wing of the labor movement.